S-PScripts/incognito-v123/README.md

 -> https://github.com/s0urce-c0de wrote a writeup on it on 3kh0's repo but it didn't contain all the information. <br> -> I (https://github.com/S-PScripts) created a new writeup. <br>

+-> Option 1 is now on Titanium Network's Oxide Docs! (without credit...) <br>
+-> I didn't find the incognito myself, but they could've credited Cohen... <br>

 # Requirements:
 -> Access to chrome://flags <br>
 -> Be on chromeOS v123 - v127 (but you can still use 'incognito' on v128+) <br>